Medical Device Regulation. New Legislation Support and Guidance

 Find out how these changes impact your product

 The Medical Devices Regulation (MDR) (EU) 2017/745 and In-Vitro Diagnostic Devices (IVDR) Regulation (EU) 2017/746 came into force in May 2017 with staggered transitional periods.
 These new regulations enact sweeping changes in the European legal framework for medical devices, introducing new responsibilities for economic operators, notified bodies and national competent authorities.
-Following their transitional periods, the MDR will fully apply from 26 May 2020, and the IVDR from 26 May 2022 (the Application dates); in March 2020, due to the COVID-19 pandemic, the EC announced its intention to push this date back by 12 months.
+Following their transitional periods, the MDR was scheduled to fully apply from 26 May 2020, and the IVDR from 26 May 2022 (the Application dates); in March 2020, due to the COVID-19 pandemic, the EC announced its intention to push this date back by 12 months.

 A manufacturer can place a CE (Conformité Européenne) mark on a medical device once it has passed a conformity assessment under the new EU MDR/IVDR, if it fully complies with these, or the previous EU Directives 93/42/EEC (MDD), 98/79/EC (IVDD) and 90/385/EEC (AIMDD) during the transitional periods.
 Doing so declares that product meets the prescribed legal requirements for such, and can be sold throughout the EEA without restrictions.
 This applies to products made in other countries that are sold in the EEA.

 Contact us to understand how your CE-marked product will be affected by these changes and what you need to do to fully comply with the Regulations.